aporlowski/ef-faas/README.md

 | google   | client  |        | upload  |   0.31 |   0.18 |   0.73 |  0.18 |

 ## Limitations
 This work focuses on generating benchmark results to compare to [1], thus it does not yet implement a fully generealized EigenfacesSVM service.
 There are some features of the functions that need to be completed for a more generalized service that does more than the Scikit-learn example.
 As it stands the functions operate on one specific data set for hte donwload function, and one specific image for the predict funciton.
 The upload function can upload arbitary images.
 Extending the code to be a full service will require additional argument passing and processing and for the predict and download funciton.
+Most of the logic is present to finish these features, but it a complete implementation is not the focus of this work.
 This limits do not detract from the benchmark validity, simply the generalized use of the facial recognition service.

+Our warm-start experiement is designed such that recently used containers are available, and while our results show this was the case, we do not explictily measure what percentage of warm-start instances are used.
+Using global instance state, one can set a flag denoting whether an instance has been previously used.
+Measuring what percent of requets can find this flag may be a good opportunity for better warm-start measurements.

 A full cost analysis is not presented to identify the true cost efficiency that FaaS model may afford.
 We identified this is not trivial to measure as cost incurs both storage usage and function invoations which are priced and billed seperately.
 Pricint sroage further sepeartes data-at-rest charges and data network egres charges.
 For a true cost analysis, a robust set of use cases including: amount of data, length of data storage, number of function invocations, and regional distribution of services need be created and compared to a similar serverful deployment.
 This is outside the scale of this work.